GregCM/whrwthal/README.md

 ## First-Use ##
 On any OS, execute ``cd directory/`` to enter your install directory where whrwthal now resides.
 Now, you can run ``python -m whrwthal``.

 **whrwhtal** will need to run a one-time setup, which should only take a few seconds.
 If you decide to enable low-footprint mode, this setup will happen every time you use **whrwthal**.
 You can start the same way through the command prompt every time, or more simply create a shortcut (associated with command ``python -m whrwthal``).
-This is trivial in Windows; just make sure it's set to run in the correct directory, and include the icon file if you like.
+This is trivial in Windows; just make sure it's set to run in the correct directory.
 MacOS shortcuts are a foreign and veiled mystery to me.

 Desktop enviornment Linux users can create a desktop application referencing **whrwhtal** by writing to a desktop file (others, I recommend dmenu).
-Most likely, the best place for this is in
+Most likely, the best place for this is

 ``~/.local/share/applications/``

-Name the file ``whrwthal.desktop`` and populate it accordingly.
-An icon will now appear in your applications menu to easily access **whrwhtal**!
+Name the file ``whrwthal.desktop`` and populate it accordingly. **whrwthal** will now appear in your applications menu.

 You can change the default settings stored during your first setup at any time through the Options menu; this includes Language, Colors, Directories, and more.
 Alternatively, directly alter ``config.ini``.

+## Bible Texts ##

+Biblical translations in a variety of tongues are utilized to provide for **whrwthal**; they are all in the public domain and reliable in their source and lineage, akin to the KJV (confirmed to the best of my ability).
+If you find it better to directly use these simple text files instead of **whrwhtal**, you may find them [here](https://github.com/GregCM/whrwhtal/tree/texts).

+You may download any or all of them, and please distribute them liberally.
+As mentioned, finding simple Text files like these online is very cumbersome, if at all possible, and one of the cheif motivations for this project has been to increase their visibility.
+Thank you!

 ## Resources ##